Aju100/Aju100/README.md

   </a>
 </p>

 🔭 I'm Aju.
-I'm sophomore CS student from Nepal who is interested in Dev + Infosec.
+I'm sophomore CS student from Nepal who is interested in DevSecOps.
 Apart from Academic, I love helping students to clear doubts on CS.
 Thanks for dropping by!

 ![Profile](https://gpvc.arturio.dev/aju100)